mutantturkey/FlyTracking/README.markdown

 ### Into the Beyond ###

 Now that we've done the hard work of image processing the rest is up to you!
-The data is all there, now you need to do manually generate the feature vectors.
+The data is all there, now you need to do manually generate the feature vectors, and you need to run our simple k-means clustering.

+The K-Means clustering requires Java to run and our Least Squares Solution CCI calculator was written in Matlab and requires it to run.